-Through the integration of a number of robots and other automation devices our system, which stores the sterilised surgical equipment as it exits the Getinge autoclaves, has allowed the hospital to significantly reduce unintended incidents as well as staff, and make their sterile storage facility much more efficient too.
-The flexibility of the storage exchange is second-to-none, since surgeons can always order urgent deliveries to take advantage of unforeseen surplus capacity in the surgical wards, or in the event that an operation requires further surgical equipment aside from the usual things which were ordered during the operation planning phase.
-Such unscheduled orders are priority processed and delivered at one of the exit bays a mere 45 seconds after the surgeon has clicked "send" on their local workstation.
-This ensures that operations may proceed seamlessly regardless of the obstacles encountered along the way, and that operating theatre capacity can be fully exploited at all times.
-Learn more here.
+Through integration of robotics and automation our system, which stores sterilized surgical equipment as it exits the autoclaves, has allowed the hospital to significantly reduce unintended incidents as well as staff, making the sterile storage facility much more efficient.
+The flexibility is second-to-none.
+Surgeons can order urgent deliveries to take advantage of unforeseen surplus capacity in the surgical wards, or if an operation requires surgical equipment aside from standard equipment ordered during the operation planning phase.
+Unscheduled orders are priority processed and delivered at an exit bay 45 seconds after order on local work station.
+Thus, operations may proceed seamlessly regardless of the obstacles encountered along the way, and that operating theatre capacity can be fully exploited at all times.

 "With Goloo's disposable bedpans it is possible to improve the patient's quality of life and break the routes of infection much earlier than with the traditional bedpans.
 Therefore, we only use disposable bedpans in our teaching."